 - 1. A written letter of intent for re-admission must be submitted. - 2.
 Re-admission depends on an administration review and/or faculty review. - 3.
 If re-admission is requested beyond two (2) years, the admission process must be followed. - 4.
 If a student is required to repeat a level, the individual must fulfill the policies and requirements in effect at the time of re-admission, and acceptance may be subject to class space availability. - 5.
-Students who have failed may repeat a level within the program only one time any student who has already repeated a course or level can only apply to re-enter as a new student on Level I. Note: If a student voluntarily withdraws within the first 4 weeks of start of level (Levels II, III, or IV), the withdrawn level will not be considered a "repeated" level if the student requests readmission at a later date.
-All other stipulations of the Re-Admission Policy remain as stated. - 6.
+Students who have failed may repeat a level within the program only one time any student who has already repeated a level can only apply to re-enter as a new student on Level I. All other stipulations of the Re-Admission Policy remain as stated. - 6.
 Arrangement of payment for the repeated level must be in place prior to start of classes. - 7.
 All financial obligations must be fulfilled prior to re-admittance to the program. - 8.
 All students applying for readmission to Levels II through IV must be accepted and confirm placement at least 6 weeks prior to the start of classes in order to allow for clinical placement.